Medical Cannabis Cultivator Green Peak Innovations Raises $30 Million In Mezzanine Debt Round (NYSE:IIPR)

 Medical Cannabis Cultivator Green Peak Innovations Raises $30 Million In Mezzanine Debt Round

-Michigan-based Green Peak Innovations announced the closing Thursday of an oversubscribed mezzanine debt round worth over $30 million.
+Michigan-based Green Peak Innovations this week announced the closing of an oversubscribed mezzanine debt round worth over $30 million.

 The Cannabis Capital Conference returns to Toronto April 17-18!